darellanodev/jetpack-game/README.md

 ## Play in web browser

-After building for web, use a web server like XAMPP or live server extension in VSCode `./build_web/index.html`
+After building for web, use a web server like XAMPP or Live Server extension in VSCode `./build_web/index.html`

+### Notes for web browser

+- All resources are embedded into the wasm file.
+The browser must wait to load the entire wasm file.
+For that, the game can not have a preloading inside wasm.

 ## Execute locally